contrapunctus-1/ido-mini/README.md

 7. Add indicator if flx-ido-mode is enabled
 8. Add tests

+## Contact
+Contact the creator and other Emacs users in the Emacs room on the Jabber network - [xmpp:emacs@salas.suchat.org?join](xmpp:emacs@salas.suchat.org?join)
+(For help in getting started with Jabber, [click here](https://xmpp.org/getting-started/))

+## License
+timeclock-ui is released under your choice of [CC0](https://creativecommons.org/publicdomain/zero/1.0/), [Unlicense](https://unlicense.org/), and [WTFPL](http://www.wtfpl.net/).

 ## Thanks
+wasamasa, bpalmer and #emacs in general for all their help and support

-Thanks to wilfredh for the initial code that got me started - https://gist.github.com/Wilfred/31e8e0b24e3820c24850920444dd941d
+wilfredh for the initial code that got me started - https://gist.github.com/Wilfred/31e8e0b24e3820c24850920444dd941d